Mystery Flesh Pit National Park: Development

-Trevor Roberts is an aerospace engineer, a career which developed his taste in art.
+Trevor Roberts is an architect, a career which developed his taste in art.
 In 2019, while in the break room of an architecture firm, the idea for the project began when he photographed a rotting cantaloupe.
 After editing this into a photo of an open mine in South Africa, the result reminded him of a Works Progress Administration (WPA) National Park poster.
 Roberts posted his work to a subreddit, where it was well received, and he began to build a story around the image, which developed into the Mystery Flesh Pit National Park.

 Format and multimedia elements

 Roberts has since posted fictional letters, diagrams, posters, and advertisements that emulate the style of National Park Service publications.
-The artworks are in a realistic style, which plays into the grotesque nature of a living superorganism being utilised as a national park.
+The artworks are in a realistic style, which plays into the grotesque nature of a living superorganism being utilized as a national park.

-The park operated for about thirty years, before being shut down due to the events of the Fourth of July in 2007.
+The park operated for about thirty years before being shut down due to the events of the Fourth of July in 2007.
 During the evening celebrations, unseasonably rainy weather and an electrical fault caused the Permian Basin Superorganism to choke and 'swallow' the structures inside the park; subsequent attempts to subdue the Superorganism caused it to vomit.
 The incident was said to have taken the lives of over 750 people.

 Features of the Pit

 Permian Basin Superorganism

-The "flesh pit" is officially referred to as the "Permian Basin Superorganism" (Immanis Colosseus).
+The "flesh pit" is officially referred to as the "Permian Basin Superorganism" or "PBS" (scientific name Immanis colosseus).
 It is an ancient, vaguely echinoderm-like underground superorganism of such colossal size that it is measured on a geological scale.
-While the entrance is located near the town of Gumption, its biomass spans across multiple counties in West Texas.
+While the entrance is located near the town of Gumption, its biomass spans multiple counties in West Texas.
 Expeditions have only mapped it out to at least 100 to 150 kilometers in width and at least 20 kilometers in depth, but this may only be a fraction of its full extent.
 While it is dormant, perhaps in some form of hibernation, its biological processes are still very much active.

 The age and origins of the superorganism are unknown.
 Geological evidence indicates it has been in its current location for at least several hundred thousand years, and possibly millions of years.
 Some speculate that it might be extraterrestrial in origin, but the evidence is contradictory.
-Space probes have discovered what might be massive fossils of similar organisms on the planet Venus, but it is unknown whether the species originated on other planets or perhaps originated on Earth then spread to other planets.
+Space probes have discovered what might be massive fossils of similar organisms on the planet Venus, but it is unknown whether the species originated on other planets or perhaps originated on Earth and thereafter spread to other planets.
 It is biochemically compatible with terrestrial organisms.
-Given the age of the sediments it is buried under, it has certainly been present on Earth for several hundred thousand or more probably several million years.

 There is widespread scientific speculation that it was aquatic in origin or at least spent a great deal of time in the ocean, given the large number of prehistoric seashells in its digestive tract and the presence of numerous endosymbionts and parasites that reside within its body which are descended from aquatic ancestors.